peasy/Peasy.NET/README.md

 </a>-->
 </p>

-# Poll (Dec 8, 2020) - Should we remove synchronous support for Peasy.NET?
+# Poll (Jan 3, 2021) - Should we remove synchronous support for Peasy.NET?
 Please let us know what you [think](https://github.com/peasy/Peasy.NET/issues/21)!

 # What's a middle tier framework?